cboulanger/bibliograph/roadmap.md

 - Sync with desktop reference managers but I'll be happy to develop a plugin for your particular need.

-Now come the features/changes that might be implemented or not, depending on my free time & sufficient interest.
+Features/changes that might be implemented or not, depending on my free time & sufficient interest:

 Version 2.2
 ===========